jakl/Meteor-SSL-proxy/README.md

 # A SSL Proxy for Meteor

-To setup up, run meteor as you always would on port 80.
+To setup up, run meteor on port 3000

-Run this with forever or something
+Run `npm install`

-Set up your SSL certs & key path with `PATH_TO_KEY` and `PATH_TO_CERT`
+Set up your SSL certs as `key` and `cert` in this directory.
+Example key and cert provided by this repo.

 # Free SSL certs?